plausible/website/_posts/2021-05-10-page-experience-update-core-web-vitals-and-how-to-keep-your-site-lightweight.md

 The First Input Delay vital is pretty much a non-existent issue for the vast majority of sites but many seem to struggle with Cumulative Layout Shift and Largest Contentful Paint.

+So if your site is meeting all the benchmarks and provides a fast and quick-loading user experience, you are in the minority!

 ## What tools can I use to check my core web vitals?

 Great place to check your Core Web Vitals and get your real-world measurement scores is using the tools that Google has created: